JSStream/JSHomework/Project My Giphy App/readme.md

 1. Use modules.
 Read more about them at:
 * Eloquent JavaScript <https://eloquentjavascript.net/10_modules.html>
 * RequireJs (we’ll be using it in our project) <https://requirejs.org/docs/why.html>

-1. Your app’s entry point is in app/main.js.
+Your app’s entry point is in app/main.js.
-1. Write your app!

 Or you can try doing any some other way ¯\_(ツ)_/¯